 And if you’re planning on spending a couple of days there, here are things to do in Asheville any weekend, no matter when you decide to visit.

-This post is a part of our series on Asheville and more spots in the mountains.
-We originally created it on July 15, 2018, and have kept the post maintained and updated, as of August 12, 2019.
+This post is a part of our series on Asheville and more spots in Western North Carolina.
+We originally created it on July 15, 2018, and have kept the post maintained and updated, as of October 18, 2019.